jacgoudsmit/L-Star/Software/SimpleIDE/Demo2/readme.md

 This project demonstrates how the Propeller bitbangs the 6502.
+In addition to the previous project, this also demonstrates how to run a cog that emulates ROM and RAM.

 No screen or keyboard are needed.
 Jumpers settings are irrelevant.
 No SRAM is needed.

 Usage:

 1. In SimpleIDE, load the Demo1.side project.
 2. Connect the Prop Plug to the L-Star and to the PC.
 In SimpleIDE, the COM port should be detected automatically (if not, refer to the